neo4j/neo4j-go-driver/README.md

 }
 ```

-For a customised logging target, you can implement the above interface and pass an instance of that implementation to the `Log` field.
+For a customized logging target, you can implement the above interface and pass an instance of that implementation to the `Log` field.